COSC3020/recurrence-analysis-Powerfuljackell-2/README.md

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."

-Used prior approved work at: https://github.com/COSC3020/recurrence-analysis-Powerfuljackell-1
+Used prior work from: https://github.com/COSC3020/recurrence-analysis-Powerfuljackell-1

 Analyze the running time of the following recursive procedure as a function of
 $n$ and find a tight big $O$ bound on the runtime for the function.
 You may